FStarLang/FStar/doc/book/part4/part4_pure.rst

 semantic models may not be the right tool.
 Indeed several monad-like abstractions have been proposed in the literature that are suitable for different tasks.
-With user-defined effects, F* allows building such custom abstractions and program logics, while still providing the same syntax that we have seen so far and seamlessly integrated with other features (recursion, inductive types, ...).
-That's next.
+With user-defined effects, F* allows building such custom abstractions and program logics, seamlessly integrated with other features (recursion, inductive types, ...) and programmability using the same syntax that we have seen so far.
+We turn our attention to user-defined effects next.